The-Swarm-Corporation/swarm-ecosystem/README.md

 ## Community

-Join our growing community around the world for real-time support, ideas, and discussions on Swarms 😊
+Join our community for real-time support, ideas, and discussions on Swarms 😊

 - View our official [Blog](https://swarms.apac.ai)
 - Chat live with us on [Discord](https://discord.gg/kS3rwKs3ZC)